homestar92/ring-lardner-transcriptions/Sick 'Em.md

 Another thing we done was to write letters to both o’ them and sign a girl’s name.
 The letters was just the same, and they said that she was a great fan and was pullin’ for our club, and just loved to see them two pitch.
 We wound them up somethin’ like this:

 “I think you’re so handsome and I would love to meet you.
-I’ve already met Mr. Smith.’”’
+I’ve already met Mr. Smith.”
 We said Mr. Smith in one and Mr. Fogarty in the other.
 “I think he’s the handsomest man I ever seen, but maybe you’re just as handsome when a person sees you up close.
 I sit in the third or fourth row o’ the stand, right back o’ your bench, every afternoon.”

 Say, you’d ought to of seen them birds fall for that!
 They rubbered for that dame every day we played at home for the last two months o’ the season.
 Sometimes, when neither o’ them was workin’, they’d both get up and lean on the roof o’ the bench and try to get a smile from every skirt in the place, thinkin’ one o’ them must be the girl who’d wrote.